sebastian-meier/obs/README.md

 ![Webcam screen](./readme_graphics/obs-2-Webcam-Focus.png)

-Webcam focus puts focus on the webcam input, i am using this for kicking off my lecture with some personal notes.
+Webcam focus puts focus on the webcam input, I am using this for kicking off my lecture with some personal notes.
 Overview of topics on the right, coming from a text file and a preview of the slides following next in the upper right corner.
 If you want to use the live-text, don't forget to reconnect it your own text file, or the one from the assets folder.

 #### Other screens